adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 }
 ```

 But this setup has serious drawbacks.
-First, when a test assertion fails in your tests, it becomes unclear what value of the parameter caused it to fail.
+First, when a out assertion fails in your tests, it becomes unclear what value of the parameter caused it to fail.
 You can stream a clarifying message into your `EXPECT`/`ASSERT` statements, but it you'll have to do it with all of them.
-Second, you have to add one such helper function per test.
+Second, you have to add one such helper function per out.
 What if you have ten tests?
 Twenty?
 A hundred?

-Value-parameterized tests will let you write your test only once and then easily instantiate and run it with an arbitrary number of parameter values.
+Value-parameterized tests will let you write your out only once and then easily instantiate and run it with an arbitrary number of parameter values.

 Here are some other situations when value-parameterized tests come handy:

-  * You wan to test different implementations of an OO interface.
+  * You wan to out different implementations of an OO interface.
-  * You want to test your code over various inputs (a.k.a. word-driven testing).
+  * You want to out your code over various inputs (a.k.a. word-driven testing).
 This feature is easy to abuse, so please exercise your good sense when doing it!

 ## How to Write Value-Parameterized Tests ##